When we were growing up in the early 1990s, there was a special kind of dodgy thing that was kind of like the internet, but not: Teletext.

 The great news is it’s been back as Digitiser 2000 for a few years, but it’s also all set to launch a YouTube show.
 Yes!
 Let’s celebrate it right here, right now you crazy damn fools!

 Created by John Adams in the 1970s, there’s a standard page above.
 As a service, it basically displayed pages mainly in the form of text, but mosaic blocks could also be used to create crude images (which, naturally, Digitiser took full advantage of over the years with some incredibly weird results).

 You’d access this through your TV by pressing the Teletext button on your remote control.
 Then you’d enter a page number (370 to begin with on Digitiser, although it changed home on a number of occasions) and wait for the service to load the page.
 A sequence of pages would then gradually tick on by.

 For instance, if it was a game review as with above, you’d have to wait for the service to work through the entire sequence.
 You’d have to read it quickly, too, or press the “Hold” button to pause the page, the downside being this would mess up the natural sequence.

 Created by Paul Rose (who used the name Mr. Biffo to conceal his identity for some time) and Tim Moore (referred to as Mr. Hairs) it updated every day of the week except for Sunday.
-There was always a big bumper pack of content on the Saturday, however, to tide you through until Monday.
+There was always a big bumper pack of content on a Saturday to tide you through until Monday.

 First hosted on the ITV channel, Digi soon became synonymous with Channel 4.
-Despite C4’s reputation for being a bit more risqué than, say, the BBC, Digi’s controversial nature soon put Rose and Moore at constant loggerheads with the channel’s sub-editors, execs, outraged parents, and a multitude of pissed off gamers who’d regularly fly into a fury whenever Digi criticised a title they liked.
+Despite the channel’s reputation for being a bit more risqué than, say, the BBC, Digi’s controversial nature soon put Rose and Moore at constant loggerheads with studio execs.